-Must have a minimum QSAPE of R2.5 million for all qualifying production formats and a minimum of R500 000 for documentaries.
+- Productions must have a minimum QSAPE of R2.5 million for all qualifying production formats, and a minimum of R500 000 for documentaries: - The applicant must submit a copy of the advance ruling at application stage and a copy of the final ruling at claim stage. - At least 50% of the principal photography must be filmed in South Africa. - At least 14 calendar days of the principal photography must be filmed in South Africa. - For productions with a minimum QSAPE of R50 million, the 50% and 14 calendar days' requirements may be waived, and such discretion will take into account the budgetary implications of the decision made. - The director must be a South African citizen, unless the production requires the inclusion of an individual not covered by this clause, in which case approval may be given at the provisional approval stage. - The writer and producer credits must include South African citizens, unless the production requires the inclusion of an individual not covered by this clause, in which case approval may be given at provisional approval stage (either exclusive or shared collaboration credits).

-- Must submit a copy of the advance ruling at application stage and a copy of the final ruling at claim stage. - At least 14 calendar days and 50% of principal photography must be filmed in South Africa. - The director must be a South African citizen, unless the production requires the inclusion of an individual not covered by this clause, in which case approval may be given at the provisional approval stage. - The writer and producer credits must include South African citizens, unless the production requires the inclusion of an individual not covered by this clause, in which case approval may be given at provisional approval stage (either exclusive or shared collaboration credits). - At least two highest-paid performers must be South African citizens, unless the production requires the inclusion of an individual who is not a South African citizen, in which case approval must be requested at application stage. - The majority of the film's HODs and key personnel must be South African citizens, unless the production requires the inclusion of an individual who is not a South African citizen, in which case approval must be requested at application stage. - The holding company and SPCV must achieve at least a level three and level four B-BBEE contributor status respectively in terms of the B-BBEE Codes of Good Practice.
+- At least two highest-paid performers must be South African citizens, unless the production requires the inclusion of an individual who is not a South African citizen, in which case approval may be given at provisional certification stage. - The majority of the film's HODs and key personnel must be South African citizens, unless the production requires the inclusion of an individual who is not a South African citizen, in which case approval may be given at provisional certification stage. - The production company must achieve at least a level 3 B-BBEE contributor status in terms of the B-BBEE Codes of Good Practice; - The SPCV must achieve at least a level 4 B-BBEE contributor status in terms of the B-BBEE Codes of Good Practice.

-SA FILM AND TV PRODUCTION INCENTIVE
+SOUTH AFRICAN FILM AND TELEVISION PRODUCTION INCENTIVE